Updike by Adam Begley

 Michael Dirda, a weekly book columnist for The Washington Post, received the 1993 Pulitzer Prize for criticism.
 He is the author of the memoir An Open Book and of four collections of essays: Readings, Bound to Please, Book by Book, and Classics for Pleasure.
 His most recent book, On Conan Doyle, received a 2012 Edgar Award for best critical/biographical work of the year.
 Dirda graduated with Highest Honors in English from Oberlin College and earned a Ph.D. in comparative literature (medieval studies and European romanticism) from Cornell University.
 He is a contributor to The New York Review of Books, The Times Literary Supplement, the online Barnes & Noble Review, and several other periodicals, as well as a frequent lecturer and an occasional college teacher.

-Wendy Doniger is a Professor of the History of Religions at the University of Chicago and the author of The Hindus: An Alternative History and, most recently, On Hinduism.
-Her essay in the May 8, 2014 issue was delivered as the opening keynote speech at the annual meeting of the Association of Asian Studies in March 2014.
+Wendy Doniger is Professor of the History of Religions at the University of Chicago and the author of The Hindus: An Alternative History, On Hinduism, and, most recently, the volume on Hinduism in The Norton Anthology of World Religions.

 Noah Feldman is Bemis Professor of Law at Harvard.
 His books include Scorpions: The Battles and Triumphs of FDR’s Great Supreme Court Justices and Cool War: The Future of Global Competition.
 (May 2014)